 - Total reportable fringe benefits

-- Super lump sum taxed elements with zero tax rate
+- Super lump sum taxed elements with a zero tax rate

-2. Super contributions for Division 293 tax purposes
+2. Determining your super contributions for Division 293 tax purposes

 Super contributions counted for Division 293 tax purposes are your concessional (before-tax) contributions such as: